 Example.
 The EV/EBITDA ratio of the comparable company is 8.
 The EBITDA of the evaluated company is €100,000.
 Multiplying this ratio by 8, we get the value of the company being valued at €800,000.
 If the amount of net debt is, for example, €200,000, we get an equity value of €600,000.

 As the benchmarking method is largely a generalization, different parties may arrive at different results when evaluating a company.
 Therefore, it is particularly reasonable to apply this method when there are a sufficient number of similar companies for which the necessary data are also available from public sources.
 Therefore, this method may not be very suitable for smaller companies.

-For example, multiplying EBITDA by 5 means that if an investor bought at that price and the company operated in the same way in the following years, the return on investment would be 20% without taking into account the increase in the value of the company and the final value of the company.
-This makes this method well understood and appreciated by the potential buyer, which is the reason for the popularity of this model.
+For example, when multipling EBITDA by 5, it means that if an investor buys at this price and the company operates in the same way for the following years, the return on the investment would be 20% without taking into account the increase in the value of the company, the final value of the company and the price of money.
+This makes this method well understood and appreciated by a potential buyer, which is the reason for the popularity of the given model.

 The EBITDA multiplier method is only suitable if EBITDA has remained stable in recent years and no significant changes are expected in the future.
 When choosing a multiplier, a higher number can be used if it is a very stable area or revenue (eg roads, routes, routes, etc.).
 The lowest multiplier must be agreed if the stability is lower or the sale of the company is fast.

 Although there are many different methods for estimating the value of a company, none of them is 100% accurate.
 In practice, many additional factors have to be taken into account which affect the final sales price.

 These can be, for example, a well-known brand, the current state of the economy, competition, etc. (see also: Factors affecting the value of a company).
 Therefore, in order to achieve the most comprehensive result possible, it is also necessary to rely on knowledge and experience, which can be assisted by professional counselors.